Spectrum Active Advantage Fund

 ‡ The operating expenses in this fee table will not correlate to the expense ratio in the Fund’s financial highlights because the financial statements include only the direct operating expenses incurred by the Fund and does not include the indirect costs of investing in other investment companies.

-The Fund received a 5-Star Overall Morningstar Rating as of 6/30/2021.
-Spectrum Advisors Preferred Fund (SAPEX) was rated against the following numbers of U.S.-domiciled Tactical Allocation funds over the following periods: 237 funds in the last three years and 196 in the last five years.
-With respect to these Tactical Allocation funds, Spectrum Advisors Preferred Fund received a 5-Star rating overall and a 5-Star rating for 3 years, and a 5-Star rating for 5 years.
+The Fund received a 2-Star Overall Morningstar Rating as of 2/28/2023.
+Spectrum Active Advantage Fund (SAPEX) was rated against the following numbers of U.S.-domiciled Tactical Allocation funds over the following periods: 229 funds in the last three years and 204 in the last five years.
+With respect to these Tactical Allocation funds, Spectrum Active Advantage Fund received a 2-Star rating overall and a 1-Star rating for 3 years, and a 2-Star rating for 5 years.
 Past performance is no guarantee of future results.

 CHRIS HENDRIX, CMT